ExposuresProvider/icees-api/README.md

    * `feature`: a feature and operator and value for spliting the cohort to two subcohorts
    * `maximum_p_value`: ICEES maximum p value.
 The p value is calculated for each ICEES feature in `table`, using 2 * n contingency table where the rows are subcohorts and the columns are individual values of that feature.
 Any feature with p value greater than maximum p value is filtered out.
    * `regex`: filter target node name by regex.

+if `reasoner` is specified, then it returns a Reason API response.

 example
 ```
 {